Uninett/Argus-frontend/MANUAL.md

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 14.46.20.png"/>

 #### Unselect applied filter
-1. Click on _cross icon_ inside _Filter input field_.
+1. Click on the _cross icon_ inside the _Filter input field_.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 14.38.17.png"/>

 #### Delete existing filter
-1. Click on _gears icon_ inside _Filter input field_.
+1. Click on the _gears icon_ inside the _Filter input field_.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 14.30.58 copy.png"/>

-2. Select which filter you want to delete by clicking on _bin icon_.
+2. Select which filter you want to delete by clicking on the _bin icon_.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 14.33.57.png"/>